HU-TI-DEV/TI-S4/software/vision_en_AI/OpenCV.md

 ## Final assignment

 13) Experiment with image detection.
-Inspiration see : [https://pyimagesearch.com/2016/02/08/opencv-shape-detection/](https://pyimagesearch.com/2016/02/08/opencv-shape-detection/)
+Inspiration see : [https://pyimagesearch.com/2016/02/08/opencv-shape-detection/](https://pyimagesearch.com/2016/02/08/opencv-shape-detection/) See if you also can implement another OpenCV algorithm, one we have not used before (like hough circles or histogram).
 **Save the resulting images (you need to upload them to canvas)**.
 **Save the python code to canvas**.

 ## Extra material